Recent EC2 Goodies – Launch Templates and Spread Placement

 - Applicability – You cannot use spread placement groups in conjunction with Dedicated Instances or Dedicated Hosts.

-You can create and use spread placement groups from the AWS Management Console, the AWS Command Line Interface (CLI), the AWS Tools for Windows PowerShell, and the AWS SDKs.
+You can create and use spread placement groups from the AWS Management Console, the AWS Command Line Interface (AWS CLI), the AWS Tools for Windows PowerShell, and the AWS SDKs.
 The console has a new feature that will help you to learn how to use the command line:

 You can specify an existing placement group or create a new one when you launch an EC2 instance: